 "I've never told anyone about our son's learning disability...not even family.
 I don't know how Jessica could possibly have known, but from that moment on, I listened really closely to everything she had to say."

-"My beloved grandma came through to Jessica -- I knew it had to be my grandma when Jessica commented on my grandma's Minnesota accent and all! -- with more validation that was completely overwhelming: she knew about my kids, mentioned her famous carrot cake, and even told me who she wants to inherit the pearls she left me.
+"My beloved grandma came through to Jessica -- I knew it was her when Jessica commented on her Minnesota accent! -- with overwhelming validation: she knew all about my kids, mentioned her famous carrot cake, and even told me who she wants to inherit the pearls she left me.
 Jessica gave me a marvelous opportunity to express my love one more time...and feel Grammie's love, too."

 "I lost my mother to cancer two years ago, and I came to Jessica just hoping to know Mom was okay.
 Turns out she's better than okay: she's with me all the time.
 Hearing her acknowledge my final ballet performance brought me to tears.
 There was no way Jessica could've known about the ribbon circlets we wore during that performance, let alone that I had danced professionally over twenty years ago.
 I will treasure my session with Jessica for the rest of my life."

 The last few years have been rough on Juliette, 46: right about the time her second marriage dissolved and she finally got on her own two feet as a single mom, her elder daughter moved back home in an effort to conquer a very dangerous drug addiction.
 Juliette was nearing her limit, emotionally and psychologically, and hoping for any instruction the universe had to offer.